» History of Decatur House ›

 Built in 1818, Decatur’s home was the first private residence in the White House neighborhood.
 Thereafter known as Decatur House, it was a nearly square three-story town house constructed with red brick in the austere Federal fashion of the day.
 In 1819, the Decaturs moved in with high expectations for the Capital as well as their own social position.
 Already a celebrity from his conquests in the Barbary Wars and the War of 1812, Stephen Decatur became one of Washington’s most celebrated figures, and the couple advanced their position by throwing a number of lavish parties in their new house.
 Unfortunately, the couple only occupied the house for a mere 14 months as Stephen was mortally wounded in a duel against Commodore James Barron on March 22, 1820.

 After Stephen’s death, Susan auctioned most of the home’s furnishings, moved to a small house in Georgetown and rented the Decatur House for the next 15 years to a string of foreign and American dignitaries.
 Henry Clay, Martin Van Buren, and Edward Livingston made Decatur House the unofficial residences for secretaries of state from 1827 to 1833, each renting the house while they served that post.
-In addition housing such prominent political figures in American history, Decatur House was continuously occupied by numerous slaves and servants who also played a pivotal role in shaping 19th century America.
+In addition to housing such prominent political figures in American history, Decatur House was continuously occupied by numerous free and enslaved servants who also played a pivotal role in shaping America.
 In 1829 Charlotte Dupuy, a women enslaved by Henry Clay, left an indelible mark on the history of Decatur House when she sued Clay for her right to freedom while living in the house.

 Due to her overwhelming debt, Susan Decatur was forced to sell the home in 1836.
 Decatur House was purchased as a retirement home by wealthy hotel and tavern owner John Gadsby, who owned the prestigious Washington Hotel on Pennsylvania Avenue as well as Gadsby’s Tavern in Alexandria.
 Among his most notable alterations to the house was the addition of a large two-story depedency building at the rear of the property, used as quarters for the numerous enslaved individuals in his household.
 After Gadsby’s death in 1844, his wife Providence rented the house to Vice President George M. Dallas and several members of Congress.
 Her last tenant was Louisiana Senator Judah P. Benjamin.
 During the Civil War, the federal government took over the building, using it among other things as the Headquarters for the Army Subsistence Department and a storage space for Union Army uniforms.